Jian Ping Gong, et al.

 ceramics fibers and metals fibers.
 These inorganic materials

-fibers are commonly applied infields that require high performance
+fibers are commonly applied infields that require high

-materials, such as building materials, protective clothing, parts
+performance materials, such as building materials, protective

-polymerized into long linear chains.
-Examples of the organic
+molecules, which are polymerized into long linear chains.

-material fibers include synthetic polymer fibers such as nylon
+polymer fibers such as nylon fibers, aramid fibers, polyalkylene

-fibers, aramid fibers, polyalkylene fibers such as polyethylene
+fibers such as polyethylene fibers, polypropylene fibers.
+These

-fibers, polypropylene fibers.
-These organic material fibers with
+organic material fibers with high mechanical performance and

-in the polymer matrix, which are applied in fields such as the
+are applied in fields such as the automotive industry, railways,

-automotive industry, railways, aerospace, and so on.
-Biomaterial
+aerospace, and so on.
+Biomaterial fibers are made from plants

-fibers are made from plants and animals, which are low cost, low
+and animals, which are low cost, low density, high toughness,

-density, high toughness, renewable and biodegradable.
-Examples of
+renewable and biodegradable.
+Examples of biomaterial fibers

-a form of a sheet, a tape, a strip, a tube, a rod, and so on.
+of a sheet, a tape, a strip, a tube, a rod, and so on.
 The

 preferred composite is produced by the fabric with hydrophilic